Agentic Flows

 - Give an agent an

-outputKeyin its configuration (e.g.,research_results) - The agent’s output is saved under that key in the flow’s shared state
+outputKeyin its configuration (for example,research_results). - The agent’s output is saved under that key in the flow’s shared state.

 In parallel steps, all branches receive the same input.
 Their outputs are concatenated and passed to whatever comes next.

 When a flow runs, every agent in the pipeline produces output internally.
-But the user doesn’t necessarily want to see all of it — they want the final result.
+The user doesn’t necessarily want to see all of it, only the final result.
 The response agent flag controls which agent’s output appears in the response that the user sees.

 Mark one or more agent steps as “response agent” in the flow editor.
-Only those agents’ outputs will be included in the final response.
-This is especially useful for flows where intermediate steps (research, validation, formatting) produce output that’s useful for the pipeline but not for the user.
+Only those agents’ outputs are included in the final response.
+This is useful for flows where intermediate steps (research, validation, formatting) produce output that matters to the pipeline but not to the user.

 By default, the spokesperson is the first response agent.
-But you can switch it from the agent switcher in the Voice UI.
-This lets you, for example, have a flow where the “manager” agent is the response agent (its text appears in chat) but the “presenter” agent is the spokesperson (its voice is what you hear).
+You can switch it from the agent switcher in the Voice UI.
+This lets you, for example, have a flow where the “manager” agent is the response agent (its text appears in chat) and the “presenter” agent is the spokesperson (its voice is what you hear).

 See Voice UI — Spokesperson for details.